 Our Dutch school is antiracial, apolitical and non-religious.
-Students and teachers come here to learn and not to convince others of their beliefs and convictions.
+Course participants and teachers come here to learn and not to convince others of their beliefs and convictions.

-Both teachers and students should work in pleasant conditions.
+Both teachers and course participants should work in pleasant conditions.
 Quarrelling, swearing and using offensive language are forbidden.
-Do not laugh at or criticise other classmates' mistakes.
+Do not laugh at or criticize other classmates' mistakes.
 Remember that everybody is here to learn

 It is forbidden to smoke inside the building.
 Persons smoking outside the building are asked not to throw any cigarette ends or anything else on the building stairs or around.
 Persons caught smoking inside the building will be charged a fine in the amount of €50,-

 Persons under the influence of alcohol will be asked to leave the school with no right to compensation for missed lessons.

 Teachers are there to help the Course participants within the school's syllabus.
 They do not translate letters or other texts nor do they fill out application forms, etc. The teacher's task is to teach according to the Dutch syllabus.

 * Violation of regulations #1.2- #1.4 will be followed by an official warning; repetitive behavior will ultimately lead to expulsion from the school with no right to any refund of the value of the remaining classes of the participant's course.

 Everybody is expected to come to class on time.
 When someone is late, he/she will disturb others in the class and distract the teacher.
 Please inform our reception in case you can’t come to a lesson in advance by sending us an email at email@example.com

 Mobile phones need to be switched off or changed to a vibration mode.
 If a student is expecting an important call, he/she should turn down the volume to level 1, sit down near the door and when receiving the call, leave for the reception.